Interviews

 Now, the next step of the application process approaches: the interview.

 As background, the interview process is crucial.
-It affords the Selecting Official, or panel, the opportunity to interact with the person on paper.
-This process also better assesses candidates by collecting answers to questions based in situation, skill or behavioral scenarios.
+It affords the Selecting Official (or panel) the opportunity to interact with the person listed on the résumé.
+This process also better assesses candidates by collecting answers to questions based in a situation, skill, or within behavioral scenarios.

-While some individuals are naturally comfortable speaking to an audience, there are a select few whom may be frightened by the mere thought of doing so.
-Additionally, even the most comfortable individual can become nervous while being asked questions by a person (or persons) evaluating their responses.
+While some individuals are naturally comfortable speaking to an audience, there are a select few who may be frightened by the mere thought of doing so.
+Additionally, even the most comfortable, confident individual can become nervous while being asked questions by a person (or persons) evaluating their responses.

 As stressful as this part of the application process can be, there are definitely options available to assist you with preparing for the experience.
 But first, take a moment to learn more about three (3) of the most common types of interviews conducted by employers.